-• Components are New and Assembled to Consistent Standards
+New Components Assembled to Consistent Standards.

-Aligned, Oriented and Top Mount Locked
+Aligned, Oriented and Top Mount Locked.

-Some people use shocks to modify spring rates but this is not the correct use.
-Along with hysteresis in the tire itself, they dampen the energy stored in the motion of the unsprung weight up and down.
+Some people use shocks to modify spring rates, but this is not correct.
+Along with hysteresis in the tire itself, they dampen stored energy in the unsprung motion weight up and down.
 Effective wheel bounce damping may require tuning shocks to an optimal resistance.
-Spring-based shock absorbers commonly use coil springs or leaf springs, though torsion bars are used in torsional shocks as well.
-Ideal springs alone, however, are not shock absorbers, as springs only store and do not dissipate or absorb energy.
+Spring-based shock absorbers commonly use coil springs or leaf springs, though torsion bars are also used in torsional shocks.
+However, ideal springs alone are not considered shock absorbers, as springs only store and do not dissipate or absorb energy.
 Vehicles typically employ both hydraulic shock absorbers and springs or torsion bars.
-In this combination, “shock absorber” refers specifically to the hydraulic piston that absorbs and dissipates vibration.
+In this combination, “shock absorber” refers specifically to the hydraulic piston absorbing and dissipating vibration.